Low Depth Phase Oracle Using a Parallel Piecewise Circuit

 \section{Abstract}

 We explore the important task of applying a phase $\exp(i\,f(x))$ to a computational basis state $\ket{x}$.
 The closely related task of rotating a target qubit by an angle depending on $f(x)$ is also studied.
-Such operations are key in many quantum subroutines, and often the function $f$ can be well-approximated by a piecewise linear composition.
-Examples range from the application of diagonal Hamiltonian terms (such as the Coulomb interaction) in grid-based many-body simulation, to derivative pricing algorithms.
+Such operations are key in many quantum subroutines, and frequently $f(x)$ can be well-approximated by a piecewise function; examples range from the application of diagonal Hamiltonian terms (such as the Coulomb interaction) in grid-based many-body simulation, to derivative pricing algorithms.
 Here we exploit a parallelisation of the piecewise approach so that all constituent elementary rotations are performed simultaneously, that is, we achieve a total rotation depth of one.
 Moreover, we explore the use of recursive catalyst `towers' to implement these elementary rotations efficiently.
-Depending on the choice of implementation strategy, we find a depth as low as $O(\log{n}+\log{S})$ for a register of $n$ qubits and a piecewise approximation of $S$ sections.
-In the limit of multiple repetitions of the oracle, each instance has an $O(S\cdot n)$ T-count.
+We find that strategies prioritising execution speed can achieve circuit depth as low as $O(\log{n}{+}\log{S})$ for a register of $n$ qubits and a piecewise approximation of $S$ sections (presuming prior preparation of enabling resource states), albeit total qubit count then scales with $S$.
+In the limit of multiple repetitions of the oracle, we find that catalyst tower approaches have an $O(S\cdot n)$ T-count.